MaowenTang/Visualization-for-OS-Memory-allocation-strategies-/README.md

 ## License

-MIT License - Feel free to use and modify for educational purposes.
+Feel free to use and modify for educational purposes.

 ## Credits